 Projects will be funded based on community involvement and sustainability of trail design.
-Thanks to the generous sponsorship of AQHA Corporate Partner, Tractor Supply Company, funding is available for a variety of trail activities.
-Application must be received by AQHA on or before August 15 of 2015 to be considered for funding.
+Funding is available for a variety of trail activities.
+Application must be received by AQHA on or before August 1 to be considered for funding.
 Visit aqha.com/riding for more information.
 Please use the following checklists to verify that your project will qualify for funding.
 Submissions that do not include all the required documentation will not be considered for funding.

 Download a printable application ( You must complete both parts of the application to qualify)

 To qualify for any funding, the STEP project(s) must meet the following criteria:

 - Projects can include a variety of requests including, but not limited to:

 - Trail maintenance, trail construction and trail relocation on public land – i.e. BLM, NPS, NFS and local and state government.

 - Individual groups or private ranches – projects are for public benefit and must be open to public riding.
 Individual groups and private land owners who wish to apply for STEP funding must have a 501 (c)(3) status.
 Grants for exclusive use trails or facilities will not be considered for funding.

 - Tool needs – funding will be based on cost of equipment/tool and will be a 3 to 4 match.

 - Educational programs – educational projects targeting youth will have priority.
 Educational projects include Tread Lightly! and Leave No Trace training.